 - Bring the right side of the pastry over the sausage meat so that both side edges are together.

-- Crimp with a fork or twist all the way around where the pastry layers overlap to seal them.
+- Crimp with a fork or twist all the pastry layers together, where they overlap to seal them.

-- Transfer the Red Onion Sausage Plait to the baking tray – mine would only fit on at an angle!
+- Transfer the Red Onion Sausage Plait to the baking tray.
+Mine fits only when placed at an angle!

 - Brush over the entire outside of the sausage plait with egg wash.
 Finally sprinkle with a little sea salt.